f5devcentral/techxchange-gitops-lab/docs/ab-testing.md

 We need to deploy the new variant of the SPA application, so we can conditionally route traffic to it.

-1. In your fork of the lab repository, append the following yaml snippet to the `manifests/brewz/app.yaml` file and save it:
+1. In Visual Studio Code, append the following yaml snippet to the `manifests/brewz/app.yaml` file and save it:

     ```yaml
     ---